 Is there a fee for sending a transcript?

 There is no fee for current seniors and seniors who graduated in the previous year.
-However there is a $5 for for all others.
+There is, however, a $10 fee for all others.

 How long will the processing take?